Analytics Cards

 When hovering over a KPI value, except for the Sent KPI, the percentage is replaced by the absolute number of messages corresponding to that metric.
 For example, a KPI displayed as 30% will show the exact message count when the cursor is placed over the value.

-From the Interactive Campaigns tab, the following cards are divided into 2 (Closed Audience/ Open Audience) and will be displayed according to the type of campaign in which the message was sent.
+From the Interactive Campaigns tab, the following cards are divided into 2 (Closed Audience/ Open Audience).

 Closed Audience Cards

-Interactive campaigns that have been sent to a specific number of recipients, whose campaign status is Completed, are considered as Closed Audience.
+Automations that have been sent to a specific number of recipients, whose automation status is Completed, are considered as Closed Audience.

-The following card information is available for the next interactive campaign: Polls & Surveys.
+The following card information is available for the next automation: Polls & Surveys.

 • Sender: Sending identity.

-• Campaign Type: Type of interactive campaign on which the message was sent.
+• Campaign Type: Type of automation on which the message was sent.

-• Date: Date when the interactive campaign was created.
+• Date: Date when the automation was created.

 • Delivered: Percentage of total messages that were delivered to users successfully.

-• Participants: Percentage of total users who have interacted with the interactive campaign.
+• Participants: Percentage of total users who have interacted with the automation.

-Each campaign has a different meaning of participation.
-That is, depending on the type of campaign and its interaction, the user will be considered as a participant, as shown in the following table:
+Each automation has a different meaning of participation.
+That is, depending on the type of automation and its interaction, the user will be considered as a participant, as shown in the following table:

 Polls & SurveysThe subscriber sends an MO keyword to begin the survey.

-• Status: For Closed Audience, the status of the interactive campaigns is Completed.
+• Status: For Closed Audience, the status of the automations is Completed.

 Open Audience Cards

-Interactive campaigns that have not been sent to a specific number of recipients, whose campaign status is Live, are considered Open Audience.
+Automations that have not been sent to a specific number of recipients, whose status is Live, are considered Open Audience.

-The following card information is available for the next interactive campaigns:
+The following card information is available for the next automationS:

 Subscription Form: